 Tips For Soothing Braces Pain During An Emergency

-Whether it’s an emergency or a sudden irritation, braces pain can impact your daily activities.
-The team at Studio32 Orthodontics provides these three easy tips for soothing the pain and reminds all patients to not hesitate to contact our office with any questions!
+Whether it’s an emergency or a sudden irritation, pain for all types of braces can impact your daily activities.
+The team at Studio32 Orthodontics provides these three easy tips for soothing the pain and reminds all patients to not hesitate and to contact our office with any questions!

 Rinse With Salt Water

 Rinsing with saltwater daily can aid in healing sores and other tender spots created during a braces emergency.
 Mix one teaspoon of salt in a standard-sized glass of warm water then swish the solution inside your mouth before spitting it out.

 Heating pads can soothe more than sore muscles.
 A heating pad or warm washcloth applied to the sore spot can reduce the pain.
 Also, drinking warm liquids, such as tea, may provide temporary relief.